-Clarence High School
+Clarence High School has now closed

 Clarence High School provides educational day placements in a therapeutic setting for girls and boys aged 7-19 years old, with social, emotional and behavioural difficulties and who may also experience associated difficulties, including those on the autistic spectrum.

 ‘Life Long Learning’ is central to all that we do, ensuring that our pupils are being fully equipped educationally, emotionally and morally for the challenges they face now and preparing them for life’s future challenges.

 ‘Last year’s school leavers gained a good range of accreditations and every student moved on to further education.’
 (Most recent Ofsted report.)